 Bill of Sale

-During the 1st week that my car was listed, I received a few e-mails from people saying that they were interested and that they wanted to see it.
+During the 1st week that my car was listed, I received a few e-mails from people saying they were interested and wanted to see it.
 Nothing came from those e-mails, though.
 The people flaked and never showed up.
 Some of them might have even been trying to do scams.
 If you have any type of experience selling things online, that happens.
 Don’t get discouraged.

 I replied to the e-mail this time even though I still had my doubts about him being serious or not.
-He stated that he was thinking about coming to Atlanta in a few days and that he wanted to check out the car.
+He said he was thinking about coming to Atlanta in a few days and wanted to check out the car.
 This was on a Tuesday evening.
-I e-mailed him my number even though I really didn’t think he was going to show up.
+I e-mailed him my number even though I didn’t think he was going to show up.

-I got a call from him Friday evening saying that he would be in Atlanta early Saturday afternoon.
+I got a call from him Friday evening saying he would be in Atlanta early Saturday afternoon.
 Honestly, I was shocked and happy at the same time.
 I was close to having KITT sold!

 On Saturday around noon, the buyer came to my apartment with a dolly.
-He told me that he’s a mechanic and buys used cars to fix them up.
+He told me he’s a mechanic and buys used cars to fix them.
 The buyer stated that Chevy Malibus were his favorite.
 He checked the car out and even took a test drive in my neighborhood before it had the chance to cut off.
 He wanted the car but asked if he could negotiate.

 One takeaway from this list of selling your car is to answer your emails.
 If someone from out of state messages you, reply.
 They are probably ready to buy the car.

 For me, selling a car on Craigslist was relatively easy.
 I’d probably do it again.
 Potential buyers are all on the site looking to buy vehicles.
 Make sure you know your car valuation, have it inspected, and get ready to sell your car today!